IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 It is defined by three main dimensions: `rows`, `columns` and `values`.
 The `rows` and `columns` define the grouped structure that will be displayed in the rows and columns of the grid.
 The `values` define the aggregation fields and the aggregation that will be used to calculate and display the related values of the groups.

-A filter can also be defined via the `filters` configurations property.
+A filter can also be defined via the `filters` configuration property.
 It can be used for fields that you do not want to add as a dimension or a value but would like to filter their related member's values via the UI.

 ## Dimensions configuration